Canadian Opinions on Abortion: Abortion Polls Summarized

 If you look at the polls that ask whether abortion is permissible (i.e. whether you always support a woman’s choice) the numbers are much closer, with an average of 48% supporting a choice at any point, 46% only supporting sometimes, and 5% unsure.

 How can we interpret these results?
-With opinion polls it is always important to look at the methodology, what questions are being asked and who is being asked.
-For example, if you ask the average Canadian their opinions on abortion you must remember that (according to one poll) 77% of Canadians are unaware that Canada has no abortion law.
+With opinion polls it is always important to look at the methodology, what questions are being asked, and who is being asked.
+For example, if you ask the average Canadian their opinions on abortion you must remember that (according to one Angus Reid poll) 77% of Canadians are unaware that Canada has no abortion law.
 Saying you support a women’s right to choose may mean something very different if you are assuming a woman can’t legally have a third trimester abortion.

-Update: A 2022 Postmedia/Maru Public Opinion survey asked Canadians:
+A 2022 Postmedia/Maru Public Opinion survey asked Canadians:

 Since a decision by the Canadian Supreme Court in 1988, having an abortion in Canada is not limited by law.
 In your own opinion, do you find this in Canada to be